Steps to Buying Medicare Supplement Plans

 - Community-rated or “no-age-rated“: The premium is not based on your age.

 - Issue-age-rated or “entry-age-rated“: The premium is based on the age that you buy the policy and is lower for younger people.

 - Attained-age-rated: The premium is based on your current age and goes up as you get older.

 Compare prices for your plan from different companies as the premiums could differ greatly.

-Step 4: Buy the Medicare Supplement policy
+Step 4: Buy the Medicare Supplement insurance plan

 In some cases, the insurance company may use medical underwriting to evaluate your application.
 Medical underwriting is the process in which your past or current health conditions could be used to charge you a higher premium or even deny you coverage.

-To avoid medical underwriting, apply for Medicare Supplement during your Open Enrollment Period.
-Your Medicare Supplement Open Enrollment Period lasts for 6 months and beings on the first day of the month that you’re both and 65 or older and enrolled in Medicare Part B. During this period, the insurance company can’t use your health problems to refuse you a Medicare Supplement policy or charge you more than someone with no health problems.
+To avoid medical underwriting, apply for Medicare Supplement insurance plan during your Open Enrollment Period.
+Your Medicare Supplement Open Enrollment Period lasts for 6 months and beings on the first day of the month that you’re both and 65 or older and enrolled in Medicare Part B. During this period, the insurance company can’t use your health problems to refuse you a Medicare Supplement insurance plan or charge you more than someone with no health problems.
 The other time when you will not be subjected to medical underwriting is if you have guaranteed-issue rights.
 Guaranteed issue is only given under certain circumstances, like if you already have Medicare Supplement and your insurance company goes bankrupt or you have Medicare Advantage and want to switch to Original Medicare within the first year of enrolling in the Medicare Advantage plan.